 ProductId = 2dd8, which could cause unwanted matches.

 - As a Keyword it would be matched only by

-- The String type cannot be used in the "Order By" clause.
+- The Text type cannot be used in the "Order By" clause.

 To actually have results from the use of a List Filter, Search Attributes must be added to a Workflow Execution as metadata.
 How to do this entirely depends on the method by which you spawn the Workflow Execution: